stoduk/calibre_plugin_xray/SPECIFICATION.md

 * id INTEGER PRIMARY KEY: unique ID
 * label TEXT: Character's name, for example.
 * loc_label INTEGER: XXX unknown, an integer.
-Point in to the book for character info?
+Only seen it used for the first (zero id/null label) entry.
-* type INTEGER: 0=??? (there seems to be an 'empty' first row always), 1=character, 2=topic (anything else!)
+* type INTEGER: type.id defining what sort of entity this is.
+Unclear what meaning of zero is here, which is only used in the always-present first null entry
 * count INTEGER: number of times the entitiy is seen, should match an appropriate query on `occurrence` table
 * has_info_card TINYINT: shows if the entity should appear in the entity list in X-Ray (only 0 for the empty row, as far as I've seen)

 #### `entity_description` table

-* text TEXT: Description of the entity (eg. character bio)
+* text TEXT: Description of the entity (eg. character bio, term description)
-* source_wildcard TEXT: ???
-Seems to be repetition of `entity.label`, not sure when one would be used over the other
+* source_wildcard TEXT: String which combined with this entitiy's source URL will provide a link to the full entitiy description
-* source INTEGER: ???
+* source INTEGER: source.id for this source.
+Unknown if there are any assumptions here (eg. 0=Kindle Store)
 * entity INTEGER PRIMARY KEY: entity (ie. `entity.id`)

 #### `entity_excerpt` table